 Sue Keith (16:00)

-I think we definitely just felt initially, like I said, after negotiating on some pretty tough things for nine months and you still like the people across the table from you, that says a lot. the culture, it was really fun to kind of meet this other half of our team who became the Combined Landrum Talent. everyone was good people.
-Everyone really approached recruiting.
+Like I said, if after negotiating on some pretty tough things for nine months, you still like the people across the table from you, that says a lot.
+It was really fun to kind of meet this other half of our team who became the Combined Landrum Talent.
+Everyone was good people.
+Everyone really approached recruiting from a human perspective.
+I oftentimes say the “human” in HR gets forgotten, especially when it comes to hiring.
+We had the same values when it came to treating people the right way.

-Again, think it was everybody having the same commitment to the business and also not only having the same commitment to the business, but also having the same values on how we're going to execute against that.
+Because Kathy and I were both former marketers, we were heavily involved in the rebrand from Ceres Talent to Landrum Talent since the HR side of the house had a different brand.
+So that was fun to bring that together.
+Again, I think it was everybody having the same commitment to the business and also not only having the same commitment to the business but also having the same values on how we're going to execute against that.

 Elizabeth Shea (17:08)

 So important.
 That is so important.
-I applaud you for managing through that process. now you've exited from Landrum Talent.
-So what drove that decision and what are you doing now?
+I applaud you for managing through that process.
+Now you've exited from Landrum Talent.
+So, what drove that decision and what are you doing now?
 Tell us a little more about that.

 Sue Keith (17:21)